prachinayakal/Password-Generater/README.md

 ## Credits

-This project was created by [Your Name].
-Feel free to contribute by submitting pull requests or reporting issues [here](https://link-to-issues-page).
+This project was created by Prachi Nayakal.
+Feel free to contribute by submitting pull requests or reporting issues https://github.com/prachinayakal/Password-Generater/issues.

-## License

-This project is licensed under the [MIT License](/path/to/LICENSE).